Periodontics in Lake Stevens, WA

 This form of periodontal disease most often occurs in individuals suffering from systemic conditions such as HIV, immunosuppression and malnutrition.
 Necrosis (tissue death) occurs in the periodontal ligament, alveolar bone and gingival tissues.

 This form of gum disease often begins at an early age.
-Medical condition such as respiratory disease, diabetes and heart disease are common cofactors.
+A medical condition such as respiratory disease, diabetes and heart disease are common cofactors.

 Treatment for Periodontal Disease